It's a good day to be an Alight Inc. (ALIT) shareholder - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Nov 17 when Blackstone Holdings III L.P. sold 12,154,671 shares for $7.46 per share.
 The transaction valued at 90,673,846 led to the insider holds 295 shares of the business.

 Blackstone Capital Partners VI sold 12,154,671 shares of ALIT for $90,673,846 on Nov 17.
 The 10% Owner now owns 295 shares after completing the transaction at $7.46 per share.
 On Nov 14, another insider, Massey Richard N, who serves as the Director of the company, bought 100,000 shares for $8.40 each.
 As a result, the insider paid 840,500 and bolstered with 1,193,195 shares of the company.